 Here’s a guide to main commodity markets:

-Markets like Brent and WTI Crude oil are two major commodity markets and are seen as benchmarks in the oil industry.
-These markets are dictated by geopolitical events like international conflicts that can interrupt the supply of these commodities.
+Markets like Brent and West Texas Intermediate (WTI) crude oil are two major commodity markets and are seen as benchmarks in the oil industry.
+These markets are influenced by geopolitical events like international conflicts that can interrupt the supply of these commodities.